tebben/geocodeur/README.md

 ### Infra

+#### Process

-- Take only infra with a name and filter out some classes that are not usefull for geocoding
+- Takes only infra features with a name and filters out some classes that are not usefull for geocoding
-- Merge close infra features with the same name and class
+- Merges close infra features with same name and class
-- Add locality relation to infra
+- Adds locality relation to features

 ## Building executable